For Kitchen Confidence:

 - Mondays: I update with new Information or Basics.
 These will be posts similar to Understanding the different types of flour or Roasting Garlic 101.

 If keeping up with the schedule seems too frustrating and more than you would like, you can subscribe to our email.
-You’ll receive an email once a week (and only once a week – and we never spam you or sell your email) letting you know about the posts from the week.
+You’ll receive an email once a month (and only once a month – and we never spam you or sell your email) letting you know about the posts from the month.
 As a subscriber to the email you will also receive any news of exciting events, office hours, Q&A’s, or product launches before anyone else.
-Not to mention, you also get this fun illustrated guide to kitchen tools for free when you sign up.
+Not to mention, you also get a free 21 recipe Macaroni & Cheese ebook!

 If you’ve already been to the about me page, you know how important community is to me.
 I plan to foster the community that I value in real life through this website as well.
 Right now, as the blog builds, the very best way to do that is to comment on the posts (I’ll almost always respond), or follow and participate on any of our social media platforms.
 I want to get to know you and know your name and personality.
 If you haven’t picked up on it by now – I LOVE friends.
 So please, be my friend.